This package is designed to empower you with the ability to define callbacks in the Convoworks editor for WordPress filters and actions.

 Check in the video below how you can quickly setup and try WordPress Hooks package.

-Available Functions and Components
+Available Expression Language Functions and Components

 During the hook execution, there are several specific methods you can use on the request object